AlexCharlton/mpfs-hal/mpfs-pac/README.md

 - `u54_3`
 - `u54_4`

+Use the `MPFS_RESERVED_MEMORY_SIZE` environment variable to set the size of the reserved memory region.
+This amount of memory is reserved at the end of the address space, and is meant to be used by the application for fixed-address, non-heap memory.
+Defaults to 0x0.

 ## TODO
 There's plenty of functionality in platform that isn't yet exposed, either because they are static functions, or defines that aren't recognized by bindgen.
 I also haven't added all headers to the wrapper, but most MSS peripherals are there.